HarshVerm/masai-sprint-3/README.md

 <h4 align="center">Website for online currency converter and check live foreign exchange.</h4>

-Currency converter is a website which convert USD(US Dollar) in some others currency and also check the live or previous exchange value of the currency.
+Currency converter is a website which convert USD(US Dollar) in others currency and also check the live or previous exchange value of the currency.

 <h2>SCREENSHOTS</h2>